nest/nest-simulator/doc/examples/intrinsic_currents_spiking.rst

                                           'weight': rec_wgt})

-We then connnect the multimeter.
+We then connnect the ``multimeter``.
 Note that the multimeter is connected to the neuron, not the other way around.